kilimangara/meetrack_api/api_docs.md

 **New meeting**
 ----
   Creates new meeting with users by their ids, also notifies users about that.
 User who makes the request (creator) becomes king of meeting.
 If meeting is created with non-existing users or with users who blocked creator, these users are not added to the members.
+Meeting can contain a single user - creator, therefore "users" param is optional.

 * **URL**
   /api/meetings/